 What type of linear motion will you use for the machine?

 There are many options to choose from for linear motion: drawer slides, ball bearings on V rail, V-groove bearings, unsupported round linear rail, fully supported round linear rail and profile linear rail.
 The linear motion system you use will to a large extent determine the cutting quality that you can achieve.
 I would recommend going for the best system that you can afford.
 After doing some research, I found that fully supported linear rails would be the best option, that I still could afford.
-If you search on ebay for SBR12, SBR16 or SBR20 you will find a number of different sellers and sets to choose from.
+If you search on ebay or Amazon for SBR12, SBR16 or SBR20 you will find a number of different sellers and sets to choose from.
 If you are building a 3 axis CNC router, you should buy a kit consisting of three sets of linear rails and two linear bearings per rail.
-Linearmotionbearings2008 is a good ebay store from China, that sells a number of different kits, even with the ball screws included.

 What kind of linear drive system will you use for each axis?